HamsterEatz/MP-PS/README.md

 > # `TO BE UPDATED!`

 #### Development
-The bot is created using TypeScript NodeJS.
+The webpage is created using TypeScript ExpressJS.

 Semantic commit messages also help with better workflows.